radagon828/IndieProjectLucasE/log.md

 ### Week 7

 Tasks Completed:
--Completed Auth Exercise
+- Completed Auth Exercise

 I thought i would have to use a method similar to php in order to create admins in my program

 ### Week 8

 Tasks Completed:
--Completed week 8 activities and exeecise
+- Completed week 8 activities and exeecise
--began work on adding my indie project to AWS
+- began work on adding my indie project to AWS
--Began adding auth files to my project
+- Began adding auth files to my project

 ### Week 9

 Tasks Completed:
--Completed week 9 exercise using week 7 files
+- Completed week 9 exercise using week 7 files

 ### Week 10

 Tasks Completed:
--started Team project, completed test for getting all classes from dnd api
+- started Team project, completed test for getting all classes from dnd api

 ### Week 11

 Task Completed:
--Create dnd api test to grab all race, class, monster, and spell data
+- Create dnd api test to grab all race, class, monster, and spell data

+### Week 12

+Tasks Completed:
+- Presented team project
+- added servlet initializer to team project to prevent long loading times
+- added equipment data to application

+### Week 13

+Tasks Completed:
+- Added bootstrap navbar to indie project that changes based on whos logged in